 In a WUR Mode Setup frame with the Action Type field of the carrying WUR Mode element set to “Enter WUR Mode Suspend Response” or “Enter WUR Mode Response,” the Dialog Token field is set to the value copied from the corresponding received WUR Mode Setup frame with the Action Type field of the carrying WUR Mode element set to “Enter WUR Mode Suspend Request” or “Enter WUR Mode Request.”

-In a WUR Mode Setup frame with the Action Type field of the carrying WUR Mode element set to “Enter WUR Mode Suspend” or “Enter WUR Mode,” the Dialog Token field is reserved.
+In a WUR Mode Setup frame with the Action Type field of the carrying WUR Mode element set to “Enter WUR Mode Suspend” or “Enter WUR Mode,” the Dialog Token field is set to 0.(#2036, #2807)

 The WUR Mode element field contains a WUR Mode element as defined in 9.4.2.292 (WUR Mode element).

 The WUR Operation element field contains a WUR Operation element as defined in 9.4.2.291 (WUR Operation element).

+The Vendor Specific element field contains one or more Vendor Specific elements as defined in 9.4.2.25 (Vendor Specific element).(#2785)

 TGba editor: Change 30.7 WUR power management procedure as follows: